 “You can’t just interrogate that man!”
 Morrison pleaded as Tony grabbed the door handle.

 Tony could feel the instant his give-a-fuck broke.
 “Guide Morrison, you are over-stepping your role here,” he snarled as he turned to face his fellow Guide.
 “That man in there is a terrorist.
 At a minimum, he is guilty of shooting, with intent to kill at three Federal agents, possibly four.
-He also, in that some exchange was shooting at a Guide.
+He also, in that same exchange was shooting at a Guide.
 Me.
 So yes, I am going to interrogate him.
-I’m going to find out if he meant to kill me, my teammate or the both of us.
+I’m going to find out if he meant to kill me, my teammate or all of us.
 If he meant to just kill me?
 He goes before the Council for justice.
 If he meant to kill my teammate he gets handed over to NCIS for justice in the courts.
 If both?
 Well then, the Council can hash that out.”

 Morrison paled slightly before he rallied.
 “Maybe you should wait until the council is here before you go any further?”

 “No, I’m pretty sure I don’t want to wait,” Tony drawled out before he opened the door and stepped inside, Callen on his heels.
-Cocking his head to the side, Tung got his first up-close look at Ari Haswari.
-The man had a medium build, runners muscles built by use not vanity and a face that might be handsome if the personality behind it wasn’t toxic.
+Cocking his head to the side, Tony got his first up-close look at Ari Haswari.
+The man had a medium build, runners muscles built by use, not vanity and a face that might be handsome if the personality behind it wasn’t toxic.
 That matched the man from the video taken in the morgue.
 Right then though, the man was just slack.
 And his eyelids were taped shut.

 What he wasn’t though was secured.
 Tony pulled out his own handcuffs and secured one of Ari’s wrists to the hospital bed he was in.
 A second set was handed to him from Callen and he secured the other wrist.
 Once Ari was minimally secure, Tony started adding the straps that hung off the gurney.
 With that done Tony let himself relax.
 Ari was slick, capable and deadly, so he was counting on his precautions to keep the man incapacitated.
 He had to hope that situation would stay when he pulled out the psychic stake he had shoved into his brain.

 Tony knew he would have to do the removal carefully though.
 He wanted to make sure Ari was coherent enough to answer questions when he regained himself.
-If he ripped the stake out, Ani would only be good for producing drool.
+If he ripped the stakeout, Ani would only be good for producing drool.
 And while that would be personally satisfying, he and NCIS needed answers.